chrishokamp/qe_sequence_labeling/experiment_configs/nematus/README.md

   the intuition here is that, since the segmentation is learned jointly, we want to be explicit about which language we are currently using

+Remember that tagsets are across both languages for the concatenated models.
+The <JOIN> token also needs to be duplicated across factors

+Note: Text factor VOCAB EXTRACTION IS DONE IN THE CONCATENATION SCRIPT

 #### Dev
 Note we use the QE data as development data -- this will allow us to also compute TER, and score for both QE and APE during validation